Vyacheslav Kyrylenko: Biography

 In 2008 Kyrylenko was replaced as head of Our Ukraine party of its Honorary President Viktor Yushchenko.
 In December Kyrylenko resigned from the post as head of Our Ukraine–People's Self-Defense Bloc in protest against the reformation of the coalition that supported the second Tymoshenko Government with Bloc of Lytvyn.
 According to Kyrylenko the restructure posed "a serious threat to the economy and social sphere".
 On December 23, 2008 Kyrylenko formed the parliamentarian deputy group For Ukraine! in the Verkhovna Rada.
 In November 2009 Kyrylenko started to cooperate with the Party of Social Protection In order to participate in the 2010 Ukrainian local elections.
 In November 2009 the Party of Social Protection changed its name to For Ukraine! and Kyrylenko was elected party leader of it.

 In November 2009 Kyrylenko was awarded the Order of Prince Yaroslav the Wise V degree.

 In December 2011 Kyrylenko signed an agreement with the head of the party Front for Change Arseniy Yatsenyuk on joint opposition activity and merger of their parties after the election.

 Kyrylenko was placed at number 4 on the electoral list of Batkivshchina during the 2012 Ukrainian parliamentary election.
 He was elected into parliament.

-Kyrylenko was instrumental in the attempt to repeal the national 2012 Law "On the principles of the state language policy".
-On 23 February 2014, the second day after the flight of Viktor Yanukovich, while in a parliamentary session Kyrylenko moved to include in the agenda a draft that would repeal the 2012 Law "On the principles of the state language policy".
+Kyrylenko was instrumental in the attempt to repeal the national 2012 Law "On the Principles of State Language Policy".
+On 23 February 2014, the second day after the flight of Viktor Yanukovich, while in a parliamentary session Kyrylenko moved to include in the agenda a draft that would repeal this legislation.
 The motion was carried with 232 deputies voting in favour, the draft was included into the agenda, immediately put to a vote and approved with the same 232 voting in favour.
-Repeal of the 2012 Law "On the principles of the state language policy" was met with great disdain in Crimea and Southern and Eastern Ukraine provoking waves of anti-government protests, ultimately culminating with the Crimean crisis.
+Repeal of the 2012 Law was met with great disdain in Crimea and Southern and Eastern Ukraine provoking waves of anti-government protests, ultimately culminating with the Crimean crisis.
 The acting President Oleksandr Turchinov announced on February 28, 2014 that he won't be signing the law into action, but this reaction came too late to curb the unfolding crisis.